IAFE IFM Entertainment Programming Track

 Specialized coursework that presents fundamental principles and practices of industry entertainment and event programming.

-Service- Learning Project: An integrated activity that connects the concepts and principles of this track to real-life application through volunteerism.
+Service-Learning Project: An integrated activity that connects the concepts and principles of this track to real-life application through volunteerism.
 Each participant will gain practical experience while focusing on Entertainment and Programming activities.
 Minimum eight volunteer hours.
 To be approved by your mentor.
+Completion deadline January 31, 2025

-Case Study: Track enrollees will be assigned an active case study related to Entertainment/Programming from a member fair.
-The group will evaluate the case through provided guidelines, actively engage with the event, and provide their final recommendation with a presentation to the IAFE Education Advisory Board at IFM Summit.
-Each group will be provided an industry mentor to aid the group in their case study efforts.
+Case Study: Track enrollees will be assigned an active case study/project related to Entertainment/Programming.
+The group will evaluate the case through provided guidelines, actively engage with the event and provide their final recommendation with a presentation to the IAFE Education Advisory Board at the 2024 IAFE Management Conference in Sarasota, FL.
+The group will be provided with an industry mentor to aid the group in their case study efforts.

 Testing: In order to complete the track certification, enrollees are required to successfully pass a final exam, administered on-line.
 Passing score is considered 90 percent or greater.
-Enrollee will be provided multiple opportunities to achieve a passing score.
+Enrollees will be provided with multiple opportunities to achieve a passing score.
+Tests will be available in early January and require a passing score by January 31.

 Re-Certification: Upon completion, the enrollee will become “certified” in the respective track completed.
 Every five years a minimum of three approved continuing education courses are required to maintain “Certified Status.”
 Continuing education courses are offered, through the IAFE, at the annual conventions, management conferences, zone meetings and other IAFE events.